 In human-centered design we are accustomed to seeing people do things apparently unthinkingly, gropingly, experimentally — but then afterwards, when we ask for an account of the actions, we’ll get an explanation that clearly conflicts with what we observed.
 When I read about split brain experiments in Jonathan Haidt’s Happiness Hypothesis, which showed how the rational part of the brain confabulates explanations of parts of its own organ to which it has no access, it all rang familiar.
 Usability tests are full of obvious confabulations, and this is why we observe behaviors in addition to doing contextual interviews.

-The heart of my suspicion comes down to one important characteristic of well-designed things, especially well-designed tools: they extend the being of the person who uses them.
+This spreading suspicion is derived from one important characteristic of well-designed things, especially well-designed tools: they extend the being of the person who uses them.
 A well-designed tool merges into a user’s body and mind and disappears.
 A poorly designed tool refuses to merge and remains painfully and conspicuously separate from oneself.
 Tools, even the best-designed ones, must be learned before they merge and vanish.
 Once the merging and vanishing happens, the tool is known.

 This tool relationship was famously described by Martin Heidegger in Being and Time.
 He used the example of a hammer.
 The normal, everyday attitude the user of the hammer has toward the hammer Heidegger called “ready-to-hand”.
 The hammer belongs to the equipment in the workshop and is invisibly available and used by its owner in his work activity.
 This is in contrast to “present-at-hand”: the mode of being where an tool is perceived as an object.
 Despite the standpoint most of us assume when we sit in a chair thinking about objects, present-at-hand is an exception to the rule.
 It normally happens only when something goes wrong and the hammer’s availability or functioning is interrupted, rendering the hammer conspicuously broken or absent, or when the tool is new and unfamiliar and is not yet mastered.